 - Tighten lug nuts.
 When the car is on the ground, tighten the lug nuts all the way.
 The DMV recommends that you tighten 50% on one then move to the opposite lug nut (across the circle), and so on until all are tightened.
 When everything is as tight as you can get it, pack all your tools and the bad tire back up in your trunk.

 When you first begin to drive on your tire replacement, take it slow to ensure that everything is in place.
 Your safety always comes first when it comes to matters on the road.

 Your tire experts are here to help.

-After you change a tire, contact your local Chapel Hill Tire.
+After you change a tire, contact your local Chapel Hill Tire location.
 We can give you an estimate on a new tire or see if the tire that went flat can be repaired.
 Again, we don’t want you driving around on a factory spare for long.
 It’s there to help you get to a safe location, not as a replacement for your regular tire.
-All you have to do is request an appointment and we’ll give you a hand.
-With 5 locations around the triangle, Chapel Hill Tire is poised to help you with all of your car care needs.
+All you have to do is request an appointment with Chapel Hill Tire and we will get your vehicle back in working condition.
+With 7 locations around the Triangle, Chapel Hill Tire is poised to help you with all of your car care needs.